Siemens and the Cloud: Automation, Software & Digital Twins

 A digital twin is a living model linked to real operational data over time.
 Common types:

-A twin is just a 3D model (geometry only) and just a dashboard (reporting without predictive behavior).
+A twin is not just a 3D model (geometry only) and not just a dashboard (reporting without predictive behavior).

 Virtual commissioning tests the real control logic (PLC program) against a simulated process/line before touching physical equipment.
 It helps you: